Earning Their Wings

 "An excellent contribution to women's history, aviation history, and military history."—Lynn Dumenil, author of The Second Line of Defense: American Women and World War I

-"Myers's work illustrates that servicewomen today are the latest generation of women in the air, and their position has been strengthened due to the work that WASPs undertook to achieve recognition of their roles."—Tanya L. Roth, author of Her Cold War: Women in the U.S. Military, 1945–1980
+"Myers's work illustrates that servicewomen today are the latest generation of women in the air, and their position has been strengthened by the work that WASPs undertook to achieve recognition of their roles."—Tanya L. Roth, author of Her Cold War: Women in the U.S. Military, 1945–1980